andyzhangx/demo/linux/azurefile/azurefile-mountoptions.md

 # Set azure file mountOptions
-> Note:
- - azure file mountOptions feature is available from v1.8.5
+ - azure file mountOptions feature is available from v1.8.5, for lower k8s version, could use `volume.beta.kubernetes.io/mount-options` instead, which is only supported in PersistentVolume.
  - For dynamic provision, `mountOption`s should be set in storage class, while for static provision(use existing file share), `mountOptions` should be set in PersistentVolume

 ## Set mountOptions in Dynamic Provisioning